 It is better to place your router on a flat non-metallic surface in the center of your home to pass strong signals through walls.
 Relocate your router where the signal strength is good, and your upload and download speed will be improved.

-And if you require extensive coverage (WiFi signals throughout the house, kitchen, garage, etc.) You may also get a mesh system suitable for large homes.
+If you require extensive coverage (WiFi signals throughout the house, kitchen, garage, etc.) you might consider getting mesh system suitable for large homes.
+If your home is smaller or if you’re on a budget, you might also consider an AT&T WiFi extender.

 7. Disable VPN

-VPN utilizes proxy servers and encryption processes to protect the user’s browsing data and network activity.
-But these encryption processes and proxy servers consume a lot of data, slowing down your ATT internet.
-So, when not in use, you can disable the VPN on your device to enhance the data speed.
+VPN services use proxy servers and encryption processes to protect the user’s browsing data and network activity.
+But these encryption processes and proxy servers consume a lot of data, slowing down your AT&T internet.
+So, when not in use, you can disable the VPN on your device to improve the data speed.

 If you don’t want to disable it, you can change its encryption settings.
 The AES encryption consumes the most data and is responsible for latency.
 The server location and current load on it also affect your internet speed.
 If you use a server farther from your location, it will consume more data.